2006 Commonwealth Games: Missing athletes

 On 20 March 2006 it was reported that two athletes had gone missing from the Commonwealth Games village: Tanzanian boxer Omari Idd Kimweri and Bangladeshi runner Mohammad Tawhidul Islam.

 On 22 March 2006 it was reported that seven athletes from Sierra Leone (three women and four men) had also disappeared.
 A further seven Sierra Leonean athletes also went missing during the course of the Games, bringing the total runaway count to fourteen (two-thirds of the team).
 Victoria Police believed that they had fled to Sydney where the Sierra Leonean community is much larger than Melbourne's.

 Two hours before the Closing Ceremony on 26 March, officials from the Cameroon team reported to police that nine of their members had also vanished.

 These incidents were not without precedent: 27 athletes similarly disappeared from the 2002 Commonwealth Games in Manchester, England (21 from Sierra Leone, 5 from Bangladesh and one from Pakistan), and over 80 athletes and officials overstayed their visas after the 2000 Summer Olympics in Sydney.

 On request of Sierra Leone officials, the Commonwealth Games Federation cancelled those athletes' Games accreditation, allowing the Australian Department of Immigration and Multicultural Affairs (DIMA) to cancel their visas at midnight on 27 March, and begin investigating their disappearance.

 At 7.20 am on that day, New South Wales Police located six of the Sierra Leonean athletes in a house at Freshwater near Manly Beach in Sydney.
 All six indicated they wished to seek political asylum in Australia, and were granted bridging visas by DIMA while their refugee applications were arranged.
 The athletes claimed to have been subjected to violence and torture in their home country; seventeen-year-old Isha Conteh stated she could be forced into female genital cutting if she returned.
 On Tuesday 28 March, six further Sierra Leoneans turned themselves in to immigration authorities in Sydney and were also granted bridging visas.

 Two of the missing Cameroonian athletes were later found in Perth, Western Australia.

 The Stolenwealth Games

 The Stolenwealth Games were protests at the 1982 and 2006 Commonwealth Games.
-People were protesting because they believed that the Commonwealth Games lead to the erasure of indigenous people.
+People were protesting because they believed that the Commonwealth Games led to the erasure of indigenous people.
 There were also problems with land rights.
-These protests lead to the creation of the Global Indigenous Games.
+These protests led to the creation of the Global Indigenous Games.